Identifying separation anxiety in children

 - worries that you or she might get hurt or have an accident

 - refuses to go to child care, preschool or school

 - refuses to sleep at other people’s places without you

 Research tells us that 90% of 10-month-old infants will become upset if a stranger approaches them in an unfamiliar room.
 Only 50% will become upset if the child is given time (10 minutes) to become familiar with the room.
 This suggests that in new situations, infants cope better when they come across new things gradually.

 Helping children with separation anxiety

-If your child is suffering from separation anxiety, there are lots of things you can do to help her.
+If your child is suffering from separation anxiety, there are lots of things you can do to help him.

 Read about the stepladder approach

-, a gentle behavioural technique used to help children who suffer from separation anxiety.
+, a gentle behaviour technique used to help children who suffer from separation anxiety.